US parents excited over prospect of virus shots for children

 “He has cabin fever and he wants to get out," explained Rodrigues, who lives near Boston.

-The group's survey from March of 1,100 parents around the country found that others are also conflicted.
-Forty percent planned to get their children vaccinated immediately, 21% eventually and 24% never, and the remaining 15% were unsure.
+The group's newly released survey from April of 1,151 parents around the country found that others are also conflicted.
+Forty percent planned to get their children vaccinated immediately, 22% eventually and 23% never, and the remaining 15% were unsure.

 “Obviously parents are torn right now because you are watching your kids really go through an emotional struggle, especially our teens," she said.
 “I think we are all taking a leap of faith, but I think what we have to do is trust science in this moment."